The Constant Princess

 The Constant Princess is a historical fiction novel by Philippa Gregory, published in 2005.
 The novel depicts a highly fictionalized version of the life of Catherine of Aragon and her rise to power in England.

+The novel covers the period from Catherine's arranged marriage to Arthur, Prince of Wales to Catherine's rivalry with Anne Boleyn over the position of Queen consort of England.
+Other historical figures depicted in the novel include Henry VII of England, Henry VIII, Elizabeth of York, Lady Margaret Beaufort, Isabella I of Castille, Ferdinand II of Aragon, Joanna of Castile, Henry, Duke of Cornwall, and Mary I of England.

 Plot summary

-Catalina of Aragon's arranged marriage to the English crown prince Arthur secretly develops into a loving relationship where they share plans to rule England side-by-side.
+Catherine of Aragon's arranged marriage to the English crown prince Arthur secretly develops into a loving relationship where they share plans to rule England side-by-side.
 However, Arthur succumbs to the sweating sickness three months into their marriage.
 In his deathbed, he convinces Catalina to deny consummating their marriage so she can still be considered a virgin and eligible to marry his younger brother Harry to carry out their plans.
 Arthur's father, King Henry VII, desires Catalina and refuses to betroth her to Harry.
 After the death of Queen Elizabeth, Henry offers his own hand in marriage.
-Catalina accepts, but later insists on marrying Harry as she realizes the duties of a queen will go to Henry's mother Margaret Beaufort and her only role will be to bear Henry's children (who will be behind Harry in the line of succession).
+Catalina accepts, but later insists on marrying Harry as she realizes the duties of a queen will go to Henry's mother Lady Margaret Beaufort and her only role will be to bear Henry's children (who will be behind Harry in the line of succession).
 She pressures Henry to betroth her to Harry, which he eventually allows.

 Years after her betrothal, Catalina and her retinue live in poverty as Henry refuses to sponsor her until her parents, Queen Isabella and King Ferdinand, pay the second half of her dowry while her parents believe the English crown should pay for Arthur's widow.
 After Isabella's death, Catalina hears rumors that Henry set aside her betrothal years ago and is arranging a marriage between his children and the children of Catalina's sister Joanna of Castile.
 Catalina's father commands the Spanish ambassador to return the dowry he had sent, but makes no mention of saving Catalina.
 Fortunately, Catalina's prospects improve when Henry dies of sickness and Harry marries her despite his father's warnings.
 Catalina is restored to a position of wealth and respect and manipulates Harry to remove Margaret's power in court so she can act as queen.
 They are crowned King Henry and Queen Katherine.